nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 04 The File System.markdown

 ##

 06. The directory **bar** may contain hidden files and hence may not actually be empty.
-Alternatively, the user may not have write permission for the current directory (which contains the directory **bar**).

 ##